TedHusted/awake/awake.md/awake.md

 “Thank you for your time, Mr. Geller.
 We appreciate that you took the time to talk to us.”
 Park and Tate stand up to leave as Toby exits quickly.

-“Well, that went well,” says Tate.
+“So, that went well,” says Park.

 ###